sposterkil/sposterkil.github.io/resume/index.md

 ## Work History ##

 ### Polycom ###
-I am currently working at [Polycom](http://www.polycom.com) over the summer of 2015 as a Software Engineering Intern.
-I worked on expanding their automated test suite to cover some new functionality in the API, was part of a team examining inconsistencies in the user interfaces to their various products, and am currently building an HTML5-based interface to one of those.
+Over the summer of 2015 I worked at [Polycom](http://www.polycom.com) as a Software Engineering Intern.
+While there I worked on expanding their automated test suite to cover some new functionality in the API, was part of a team examining inconsistencies in the user interfaces to their various products, and built an HTML5-based interface to one of those with the other interns.

 ##Side Projects
 * I created a basic IRC bot in Python, as a project to help me learn the language.
 * I administered a Minecraft server for a 10-20 person userbase, running on a standard 1U server in the basement.
 * I built a tool to generate tags from large CSV files, for use in an internal ticketing system at [International Truck and Engine](http://www.internationaltrucks.com/trucks/).
 * I wrote a [Python script](https://github.com/sposterkil/gman) to manage all the various git repositories on my computer by tag, so I can update them in bulk.
-* I'm currently working on a simple music player for OS X, because I'm really not happy with any of the existing offerings.
-I just want a simple interface that can play FLAC, but it'll also serve as an opportunity to learn Xcode.
+* For my senior project, I'm working to create a lightweight, extensible music player for OSX.
+I haven't been happy with most of the existing offerings, so I hope to create something fast and stable with good format support.

 ##Service
 * I volunteered on the Allen County Public Library (ACPL) Teen Advisory Board from 2009 to 2011, where I helped maintain the Young Adults department, reviewed pre-release copies of books for publishers, and acted as an assistant in running several library programs.